Schramm–Loewner evolution: Schramm–Loewner evolution

 SLE depends on a choice of Brownian motion on the boundary of the domain, and there are several variations depending on what sort of Brownian motion is used: for example it might start at a fixed point, or start at a uniformly distributed point on the unit circle, or might have a built in drift, and so on.
 The parameter κ controls the rate of diffusion of the Brownian motion, and the behavior of SLE depends critically on its value.

-The two domains most commonly used in Schramm–Loewner evolution are the upper half plane and the unit circle.
-Although the Loewner differential equation in these two cases look different, they are equivalent up to changes of variables as the unit circle and the upper half plane are conformally equivalent.
+The two domains most commonly used in Schramm–Loewner evolution are the upper half plane and the unit disk.
+Although the Loewner differential equation in these two cases look different, they are equivalent up to changes of variables as the unit disk and the upper half plane are conformally equivalent.
 However a conformal equivalence between them does not preserve the Brownian motion on their boundaries used to drive Schramm–Loewner evolution.

+Schramm-Loewner evolution and percolation

+De Castro et al. observed that the two-dimensional percolation problem can be viewed as occurring in a landscape with long-range height-height correlations determined by the Hurst exponent H, and the outer perimeter of the percolation cluster for correlated surfaces turns out to be statistically equivalent to the SLE curves for H∈[-1,0].

+However, de Castro et al. do not provide an explicit expression for κ in terms of H. In the work of Ivan Gordeev and Elizabeth Sosnovskaya (Orlova), it is shown that the dependence of the SLE parameter κ on the Hurst exponent H can be easily derived: